clausehound/clausehound-blog/content/blog/blog-bite-what-are-benefit-corporations-and-flexible-purpose-corporations-and-how-are-they-identified/index.md

 ---
-title: "Blog Bite: What are Benefit Corporations and Flexible Purpose Corporations, and how are they identified?"
+title: "Jurisdiction Shopping - What are Benefit Corporations and Flexible Purpose Corporations, and how are they identified?"
 author: alina@clausehound.com
 tags: ["Articles of Incorporation","Mondaq","Learn","USA","USA(CA)"]
 date: 2012-02-29 00:00:00